-While you may need to hire a pest control service in many cases to completely eradicate an infestation.
+While you may need to hire a pest control service to completely eradicate an infestation…

 This isn’t always the case.

-there are ways to kill bed bugs quickly using household items.
+There are ways to kill bed bugs quickly using household items through DIY methods.

 Here’s What Kills Bed Bugs Fast

-One of the most effective DIY solutions for killing bed bugs instantly is diluted rubbing alcohol.
+One commonly discussed DIY solution for killing bed bugs is diluted rubbing alcohol.

 Keep in mind that while alcohol is effective at killing bed bugs quickly…